martinbasa-stack/trading-bot/README.md

 * Determines buy/sell signals

-* Manages trade table and order execution
+`/history`
 * Loads/Saves historical data

+* `run()` function takes care for data refresh

     * Purges old data files
+    * request for new data

+`/record_high_low`

+* Manages high and low value for each strategy for dip/pump trigger detection

+* Responsible for modification and reste of set values

+* Manages permanent storage to `.json`

+`/fear_gread`

+* Manages storage of Fear and Gread data

+* Fetch new data from Alternative.me

 ---